JamesWrigley/random/README.md

 random
 ======

 Random stuff I wrote while learning to code.
-All in Python/C ATM, might be some Java/Rust in the future.
+All in Python/C++/Java ATM.
+Might be some Rust in the future.